RaminMamedov/Counter/README.md

-This tutorial project was created with React and Redax.
+This tutorial project was created with React, Redux, and using Redux Persist.